 1. Rapid technological advancements

 According to a report by PwC, technological changes will disrupt one in three jobs in the next decade.
-Digital transformation had led to a sharp rise in the development of new systems and software, reducing the shelf-life of current technical skills and creating a demand for new skill sets.

-The pace at which new technologies are implemented within organizations is accelerating significantly, transforming the landscape of all industries.
-Once considered emergent, technologies such as cloud computing, big data, AI, and blockchain are now essential for businesses to remain competitive and operate.
+Digital transformation has led to a sharp rise in the development of new systems and software, reducing the shelf-life of technical skills and creating a demand for new skill sets.
+The pace at which new technologies are implemented within organizations is accelerating, transforming the landscape of all industries.
+Once considered emergent, technologies such as cloud computing, big data, AI, and blockchain are now essential.

 2. Automation and AI